Why Do Companies Like MRF Don’t Split the Stock?

 1. They are already doing good.
 Why bother to split?

 Many of these companies are already good.
-Then why should they bother to split the share and make it cheap?
+Then, why should they bother to split the share and make it cheap?

 In short, if a company is doing good, they why it should bother to go through the splitting process.
 It’s already making money for itself and its investor, even when the share price is expensive.

-3. No financial benefits:
+2. No financial benefits

-There are no financial benefits while splitting the shares.
-The value of the stock remains the same after stock splitting (The financial statements and ratios don’t change).
+There are literally no financial benefits while splitting the shares.
+The value of the stock remains the same after stock splitting (the financial statements and ratios don’t change).
 That’s why until and unless the promoters have any good enough reason, the share splitting does not appeal much to the management and promoters.

-The stock split increases the liquidity and makes the stock affordable.
-This results in an increase in the participation of the retail investors and traders.
-And with an increase in the participation, speculation also increases.
+The stock split increases liquidity and makes the stock affordable.
+This results in an increase in the participation of retail investors and traders.
+And with an increase in participation, speculation also increases.
 On the other hand, a high share price helps to keep the traders and speculators away from the stock.
 Only serious investors are the ones who can find these companies appealing and might want to enter these stocks.